An expansive approach to small groups

 The purpose of a faith-based small group is to build trusting relationships with God and one another.
 When we meet each other for conversation, practice, and prayer, we learn how to love.
 St. Stephen’s has a rich history of small group ministry through contemplative Emmaus groups.
-This year, we are excited to offer a broadened set of opportunities and formats for small group connection.
-In our expanded framework, small groups fall into three particular streams:
+This fall, we are excited about a new initiative called “Connect and Serve,” in which we are inviting every parishioner to connect through at least one group, and to serve in at least one of our ministries.
+You can read more about this initiative and how to sign up here.

 Emmaus Groups